Savory Bread Pudding, Artichoke, Swiss Chard, (Milk,Butter,Cheese) It’s National Dairy Month

 Next thing I knew (and I’ve no idea how I successfully arrived at these farms without a GPS!)
-I had the opportunity to visit some dairy farms, interviewing dairy farmers on current industry topics then writing them for a tri state dairy magazine of the time.
+I had the opportunity to visit some dairy farms, interviewing dairy farmers on current industry topics then writing them for the tri state dairy magazine.

 Shortly after writing a half dozen or so of these magazine features I then began working at the largest regional newspaper in Philadelphia at the time.
 After paying my dues, I then moved into making additional contributions toward developing a small food section.
 I thought it would be good to include some farm and food pieces.
 Now this is how times have changed, I had to do some serious negotiating with the paper to interview farmers for articles, and it was hard negotiation, really, really hard.

-So whether you are enjoying milk or cream in your morning coffee, or similar to my home welcoming my grandson at the table each morning at breakfast and again at evening dinner, always with a glass of milk, this month in particular, is a perfect time to give a thought to dairy farmers, for we all know, ‘Milk Does a Body Good.’
+So whether you are enjoying milk or cream in your morning coffee, or similar to my home welcoming my grandson at the table each morning at breakfast and again at evening dinner, always with a glass of milk, this month in particular is a perfect time to give a nod to dairy farmers, for we all know, ‘Milk Does a Body Good.’

 And then, from sandwiches, to casseroles, taco and chili toppings, lasagne, soups, cakes and sweets, and bread puddings too, the wholesome product, milk, produces countless wonderful dairy foods we enjoy each day, nutritional cheeses, sour cream, yogurt, creamy butter, you just know don’t ya, ‘Milk’s Got More!’